 - No, you should not take Sudafed after a rhinoplasty.

-- Always consult your specialised plastic surgeon before using any medication after plastic surgery.
+- Always consult your surgeon before using any medication after plastic surgery.

-- Your specialised plastic surgeon will be able to tell you exactly what medication you should use without compromising the results of your plastic surgery.
+- Your surgeon will be able to tell you exactly what medication you should use without compromising your results.

 How long after a nose job can you kiss?

-- Depending on the scope of your rhinoplasty, you may want to wait for up to eight weeks before engaging in any activities involving the face, such as kissing and having intimate moments with your partner.
+- Depending on the scope of your rhinoplasty, you may want to wait for up to eight weeks before engaging in any activities involving the face, such as kissing and other intimate activities.

 - Kissing as soon as one month after your rhinoplasty can pose serious stress on the nose that is still healing, and any blow or trauma to the face can compromise the results.